 A disputed divorce in New York lasts 9 to 12 months.
 However, the length of a divorce lawsuit can vary for various reasons.

-Again, some cases can take years to reach a divorce decision, and it is not unheard of for divorces to last a decade.
+Again, some cases can take years to reach a divorce decision, and divorces are not unheard of to last a decade.

 On the other hand, uncontested cases can often be concluded in under three months.

 Divorces don’t always need to be finalized in court.
 Instead, when a lawyer first meets with a client, he appropriately assesses all of the divorce concerns, and if the client wishes, he will try to reach a pre-filing divorce settlement.